 Rising Blood Alcohol Levels Used as Potential DWI Defense

 Rising blood alcohol levels can potentially be used as a defense against a DWI.
 A person may not have been drunk when they were initially driving, but increasing blood alcohol concentration (BAC) could put him or her over the legal limit as time passes.
 Successfully using rising BAC as a defense can be tricky, and certain conditions should apply.
-An experienced DWI attorney St. Paul can answer questions about this type of case.
+An experienced St. Paul DWI attorney can answer questions about this type of case.

 Minnesota Laws Against DWI